liquibase/liquibase-contribute-site/docs/code/api/serializer-changelogserializer.md

 impact the rest of the existing file.
 For example, the XML parser does not read the existing changelog into a DOM and append the new changeset into the DOM before re-serializing the entire DOM because that will lose any existing formatting the user wants such as spacing between particular elements, groupings of attributes, etc.

-## Register your Class
+## Registration

-Like all extensions, your executor must be registered by adding your class name to `META-INF/services/liquibase.serializer.ChangeLogSerializer`
+ChangeLogSerializer classes are registered by adding it to `META-INF/services/liquibase.serializer.ChangeLogSerializer`

 ## API Details

-The complete javadocs for `liquibase.serializesr.ChangeLogSerializer` [is available at https://javadocs.liquibase.com](https://javadocs.liquibase.com/liquibase-core/liquibase/serializesr/ChangeLogSerializer.html){:target="_blank"}
+The complete javadocs for `liquibase.serializer.ChangeLogSerializer` [is available at https://javadocs.liquibase.com](https://javadocs.liquibase.com/liquibase-core/liquibase/serializesr/ChangeLogSerializer.html){:target="_blank"}